2BeK/ts3-acl/README.md

 # Tower!
 Simulator 3 - Airline Callsign Lookup (ts3-acl)

+## Disclaimer
+>_This is not an official tool from the developer of the game (FeelThere - https://feelthere.com/) and it is not connected to them in any way.
+This is a private hobby project._

 ## Background
 The ACL should basically do what its name says - create tables to lookup the callsigns of all airlines _for a specific airport and schedule_.
 Sure you could extract all airlines from the games CSVs but this will result in a long list of which you only need a few entries per airport.